![]() |

 Enter index of sensor to read (x to cancel): >1

-Once configured, the neatMon node will search for the configured bluetooth device at the specified sample rate interval.
+Once configured, the neatMon node will search for the configured bluetooth device for up to 2 minutes at the specified sample rate interval.
 The bluetooth devices are always in pairing mode and will automatically connect with and send data to the node if it has battery and is within range.
 If the sensor fails to connect and has a good battery and is within range, try removing and re-installing the sensor's battery.
 Please refer to sensor manuals for battery life and replacement information.